Alignak-monitoring-contrib/alignak-app/docs/intro.rst

 Introduction
 ============

-This projest is an Alignak-App.
+This project is an Alignak-App.

 It's an appindicator for `Alignak`_.
 It will display number of Hosts (and in future version number of Services) who are DOWN, UNKNOW or UP.